OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:45

-“Who then is the faithful and wise servant, whom the master has put in charge of the servants in his household to give them their food at the proper time?
+“Who then is the faithful and wise servant, whom the master has put in charge of the servants in his household to provide them their food at the proper time?

 ## Matthew 24:46